 The statement of net position includes separate sections for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources represent a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until that time.
-Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an outflow of resources that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.